Analytic and Geometric Approaches to Machine Learning: An LMS and ICMS Symposium

 About:

-Machine learning has been remarkably successful in it’s applications (e.g. classification/clustering, regression, data mining and prediction) but our theoretical understanding of many machine learning algorithms is still missing.
+At the time of this workshop, machine learning has been remarkably successful in it’s applications (e.g. classification/clustering, regression, data mining and prediction) but our theoretical understanding of many machine learning algorithms is still missing.
 This has led to an increasing appetite for the mathematical analysis of machine learning algorithms.
 Particularly exciting is the potential for methods from applied mathematics, probability theory, and statistics to contribute to machine learning theory.

 Confirmed speakers: